Ozone disinfection is safer than chlorine or bromine, because it degrades into pure oxygen without producing harmful byproducts.

 High concentrations of ozone disinfect water very fast.
 It takes little more than seconds at ozone saturation levels to destroy even the strongest viruses.
 But in hot water, ozone has two disadvantages:

 The use of ozone in water is not controversial.
-However, ozone in the air can be either beneficial, or problematic.
-The United States Environmental Protection Agency recognizes airborne ozone as a toxic pollutant, because it is such a strong oxidant that in high enough concentrations it attacks the cilia in the throat and membranes in the lungs.
-Ozone is the same chemical that can be a dangerous pollutant in the air we breathe, and yet is essential to all life on Earth by forming a protective layer in the upper atmosphere that shields us from the most harmful parts of the sunlight spectrum.
-The big difference is that the upper atmosphere ozone, known as the ozone layer, occurs naturally and is essential, whereas ozone in city smog is artificial and results from pollutants.
+In fact, ozone therapy is beneficial for the skin.
+However, ozone in the air can be problematic.
+The United States Environmental Protection Agency (USEPA) recognizes airborne ozone as a toxic pollutant, because it is such a strong oxidant that in high enough concentrations it attacks the cilia in the throat and membranes in the lungs.

 Recently, high doses of ozone have been used as an anti-ageing therapy -- but not by bathing in it, or by breathing it.
 Ozone therapy, when administered by a qualified doctor, is administered directly to the blood (which is not how the Forge works).
 Nonetheless, you'll never hear a story about how someone has improved their health or cured their sickness by using chlorine.